Tag Archives: Francis of Assisi

 Clare ended up suffering under a rule imposed on her little community in San Damiano based on the Benedictine Rule, which isn’t a bad rule, it just wasn’t what she had in mind after God called her.
 If she had wanted to be a Benedictine nun, there were plenty of opportunities.

 They made Francis write a rule.
 The first one was a couple of pages long and was mostly quotes from the Bible.
-The final one, right before he went off to die, was a little more expansive, but was still more a story that a ruling doc.
+The final one, right before he went off to die, was a little more expansive, but was still more a story than a ruling doc.

 Really, NOT having a rule was the point!
 A prophet speaks from God, they are not interested in refining some thought from the past or applying the best thinking of the present bureaucracy.

 Right after Francis died, the new “order” whisked his body into hiding lest Perugia steal it.
 In an amazingly short time the new leader of the new order, Elias, had a basilica built to house the saint’s bones and all sorts of other intriguing things I recently saw – even Francis’ raggedy brown robe.
-Ironically, though unintentionally, the basilica attendants made sure I was wearing long enough pants when I entered the church and a priest told me to take off my “Italia” ball cap before I got a peek at it preserved under glass like a treasure.
+Ironically, though unintentionally, the basilica attendants made sure I was wearing long enough pants when I entered the church and a priest told me to take off my “Italia” ball cap before I got a peek at the rags, preserved under glass like a treasure.
 Francis could not have predicted my experience, or that of his robe, either.

 The pope codified all the papal bulls regarding the Franciscans so they had a little handbook for how not to get out of control.
 They got in line.
 Soon St. Bonaventure had systematized the thoughts and sanitized all the stories.